EnriqueWood/batocera-patches/README.md

 The service is enabled by default.
 You can disable it anytime from the Services menu.

-⚠️i WARNING: The system will automatically reboot once after installation to apply the changes.

 ---

 ## Install/Update all patches at once